Select Page

 Can I apply for another visa when my course ends?

-Under current Australian visa rules if you have completed a university bachelors, masters or research degree that was at least two years long you will be able to apply for a Post Study Work Visa.
+Under current Australian visa rules if you have completed a university bachelors, masters or research degree that was at least two years long you will be able to apply for a Post Study Work Visa – subclass 485 – please note age restrictions apply to this visa, please contact Study Options for more information.

 Could I stay permanently in Australia once my course has finished?